mathiasarens/saito/docs/README.md

 # Welcome to Saito

 Welcome to the Saito Network.
 Saito is a decentralized, peer-to-peer, blockchain network that's fixing the scaling problems of blockchain networks by solving the fundamental economic problems in blockchain.
-Learn more about our solutions be reading our [whitepaper](https://saito.tech/saito-whitepaper.pdf).
+Learn more about our solutions be reading our (4 page) [whitepaper](https://saito.tech/saito-whitepaper.pdf).

 ## Getting started
 If you just downloaded Saito and want to get it running, please read our